kyoheiu/way-rs/README.md

 ![screenshot.png](screenshot.png)

-Simple auth server & dashboard written in Rust.\
+Simple auth server & dashboard written in axum & svelte.\
 This app works as the bridge between proxy server and LDAP server, using JWT cookie.

 ## Prerequisites